actix/actix-web/guide/src/qs_7.md

 according to the header value.
 Multiple codecs are not supported, i.e: `Content-Encoding: br, gzip`.

 Response payload is compressed based on the *content_encoding* parameter.
-By default `ContentEncoding::Auto` is used.
-If `ContentEncoding::Auto` is selected, then compression depends on the request's `Accept-Encoding` header.
+By default, `ContentEncoding::Auto` is used.
+If `ContentEncoding::Auto` is selected, then the compression depends on the request's `Accept-Encoding` header.

-`ContentEncoding::Identity` can be used to disable compression.
+> `ContentEncoding::Identity` can be used to disable compression.
-If another content encoding is selected, the compression is enforced for this codec.
+> If another content encoding is selected, the compression is enforced for that codec.

 For example, to enable `brotli` use `ContentEncoding::Br`:

 ```rust
 # extern crate actix_web;